mnel/R_code/examples/pca.md

 ```

-Clearly, haven taken the spatial correlation into account, we can remove PC1, PC4 or PC5 from the 4 predictor model.
+Clearly, with the spatial correlation taken into account, we can remove PC1, PC4 or PC5 from the 4 predictor model.
 We will look at the variogram fit to make sure it is reasonable:

 ```r
 ## look at the variogram fit